webersab/relationExtractionPipeline/pipeline/README.txt

 This repository contains a pipeline for the extraction of binary relations from German text.
 It takes as input a JSON formatted corpus file (see section "INPUT DATA FORMAT") and produces two output files (binary_realtions.json and types.txt).
 The binary_relations.json file contains those relations that were automatically extracted from the input corpus and types.txt contains a list of FIGER types for those entities participating in the binary relations.
 These output files may be used independently or as the interface to the language-independent section of Javad Hosseini's pipeline, to construct entailment graphs.
 Both output files are described in the section "OUTPUT FORMAT".

-The pipeline relies on the following external components:
-* Word tokeniser / CoNLL formatter: UDPipe
-* Universal dependency parser: UnstableParser
-* Named entity recogniser: Stanford NER
-* Named entity linker: AGDISTIS
-* DBPedia url to FIGER types mapping file

-The installation/configuration of these external components is described in the "REQUIRMENTS" section below.

 As of 09/04/2018 the pipeline performs the following steps:
 * Extract raw text from JSON format corpus and write each article to a separate file (main.py)
 * Sentence segmentation with NLTK (preprocessing.py)